Maryland Door-to-Door Sales Act - Home Improvement Commission

 What are my rights under the Door-to-Door Sales Act?

-The Door-to-Door Sales Act gives consumers certain rights, including the right to cancel the contract without any penalty or obligation, by sending a notice of cancellation to the seller by midnight of the third business day following the sale.
-If you cancel the contract, the seller must return your deposit within 10 business days following receipt of the cancellation.
-The contract must contain a statement that is in immediate proximity to the space reserved in the contract for the signature of the buyer which, in boldface type of a minimum size of 10 points, is in substantially the following form: "You, the buyer, may cancel this transaction at any time prior to midnight of the 3rd business day after the date of this transaction.
+The Door-to-Door Sales Act gives consumers certain rights, including the right to cancel the contract without any penalty or obligation by sending a notice of cancellation to the seller by midnight of the fifth business day, or seventh business day if the buyer is at least 65 years old, following the sale.
+If you cancel the contract, the seller must return your deposit within the 10 business days following receipt of the cancellation.
+The contract must contain a statement that is in immediate proximity to the space reserved in the contract for the signature of the buyer which, in boldface type of a minimum size of 10 points, is in substantially the following form: "You, the buyer, may cancel this transaction at any time prior to midnight of the fifth business day or seventh business day if the buyer is at least 65 years old, after the date of this transaction.
 See the attached notice of cancellation for an explanation of this right."

 Notice of Cancellation